Final Project

 Presentations

 Your project team will make 2 presentations during the project.
-Upload your slides for each of these presentations to your Google Drive folder before the class period where you'll be presenting them.
+Upload your slides and video(s) for each of these presentations to Gradescope before the class period where you'll be presenting them.

 Demo

-Each team will provide a live demo of their project on Wednesday, December 6 from 12:30pm - 1:30pm during the finals period time slot.
+Each team will provide a live demo of their project on Thursday, December 11 from 12:30pm - 1:30pm in CSIL 1/2 during the finals period time slot.

 Team Contributions Survey